XGBoost4J-Spark Tutorial

 In the production environment where many users share the same cluster, it’s hard to guarantee that your XGBoost4J-Spark application can get all requested resources for every run.
 By default, the communication layer in XGBoost will block the whole application when it requires more resources to be available.
 This process usually brings unnecessary resource waste as it keeps the ready resources and try to claim more.
 Additionally, this usually happens silently and does not bring the attention of users.

 XGBoost4J-Spark allows the user to setup a timeout threshold for claiming resources from the cluster.
 If the application cannot get enough resources within this time period, the application would fail instead of wasting resources for hanging long.
-To enable this feature, you can set with XGBoostClassifier/XGBoostRegressor:
+To enable this feature, you can set with XGBoostClassifier/XGBoostRegressor/XGBoostRanker:

 val xgbParam = Map("eta" -> 0.1f,